Practicing Urologists Within AUA Section Boundaries

 Note: Active and Associate members must also be members of their AUA Section.
 Upon completion of the AUA membership application, the application will be forwarded to the applicant’s Section of residence for processing.
 The Section will then reach out to the applicant for a separate Section dues payment (if applicable).

 *dues for Active/Associate members in countries outside the U.S. and Canada (within AUA Section boundaries) are stratified according to the World Bank classification of country.
-View fees by country.
+View membership dues by country.